-Because most shoppers will be looking for deals on these three days specifically, we gathered data from the past three years of Thanksgivings, Black Fridays, and Cyber Mondays to determine which days offered the best sales on a given product category.
+Because most shoppers will be looking for deals on these three days specifically, we gathered data from the past four years of Thanksgivings, Black Fridays, and Cyber Mondays to determine which day offered the best sales on any given product category.
 From TVs to toys to tablets, we've got the skinny on when you're most likely to find a killer price low on anything.

 Black Friday is a Season

 We often refer to this time of year as the "Black Friday season."
 We've been tracking the expansion of Black Friday for years, and at this point the sales have grown to encompass nearly two weeks.
 Thanksgiving deals can start as early as the Monday before, Black Friday sales almost universally start on Thanksgiving, and we'll begin seeing Cyber Monday sales on Saturday.
 In fact, Cyber Monday has become Cyber Week, with excellent offers still appearing as late as the Friday after Black Friday.

 So as you're reading the guide below, keep in mind that we're discussing trends as opposed to hard and fast rules.
 The savvy shopper will keep an eye out for discounts throughout the Black Friday season — no matter what the calendar says.